Cotton Fabric Types You Can Use To Sew Clothes With!

 As you can see there are many different types of cotton fabric, as well as weights, weaves and thicknesses which can make choosing the right cotton fabric for your project tricky.

 If all else fails, I have been known to do a simple Google search for the fabric and garment type to see what comes up.
-Try ‘terry cloth shorts’ to see what comes up – it’s how I realised there are some high-end shorts out there selling for over $150 which are made from Terry towelling!
+Try ‘terry cloth shorts’ to see what comes up – it’s how I realized there are some high-end shorts out there selling for over $150 which are made from terry toweling!

 This kind of search often inspires me.
 What will you be making next using a cotton fabric?
 Let me know in the comments!